CS-433/ML4Science-FGR-x-ML/README.md

 # ASTROLAB
-In the repository you can find the code we used for a project proposed by [ASTROLAB](https://www.epfl.ch/labs/lastro/) at EPFL in collaboration with the global project [HIRAX](https://hirax.ukzn.ac.za/).
-The goal of this project was to train a model able to predict the Mass of Hydrogen in galaxies based on some other features such as Mass of halos, mass of black holes in the halo, Temperature, Density, SFR (Star Formation Rate),...
+In this repository you can find the code we used for the project proposed by [ASTROLAB](https://www.epfl.ch/labs/lastro/) at EPFL in collaboration with the global project [HIRAX](https://hirax.ukzn.ac.za/).
+The goal of this project was to train a model able to predict the Mass of Hydrogen in galaxies using astrophysical and cosmological input features, such as the mass of hosting halo ($M_{Halo}$), mass of black holes in the halo ($Mass_{BH}$), temperature (Temp), Density and SFR (Star Formation Rate)-
-To solve this problem, we trained a Fully-Connected Neural Network using `pytorch`.
-After optmizing the architecture using `talos`,  we ended up with the following network:
+In order to solve this problem, we trained a Fully-Connected Neural Network using `pytorch`.
+After optimizing the architecture using `talos` library, we ended up with two different networks depending on whether we focused on the whole dataset or only on halos having mass values larger then $10^10$ solar mass units.

 The supervisor of the project was Dr. Michele Bianco.